zetavg/chromium-website/site/developers/how-tos/get-the-code-v2/index.md

             WebKit[?](https://code.google.com/p/chromium/w/edit/WebKit) code, cd
             to
             third_party/WebKit[?](https://code.google.com/p/chromium/w/edit/WebKit)/Source
-            and run git status there to make sure you're on the master branch and don't have uncommitted changes.
+            and run git status there to make sure you're on the main branch and don't have uncommitted changes.

 Sometimes you'll get the message "You have unstaged changes." when you